gmdelc66/primalitytest/README.md

 And have the same capabalities as Alperton's ECM Library!
 On OSX, linux, and termux on Android.

+Special thanks to the Alperton maintainers for helping me get this compiled using the github issues system.

 ** END JUNE 23rd 2020 UPDATE **

 ** UPDATE JUNE 22nd 2020 **